francois-gm/go-kabk-y1/2026-2027-Y1B/README.md

 - [Course description and ECTS table](https://github.com/francois-gm/go-kabk-y1/blob/main/2026-2027-Y1B/2627_Y1-coding_courseDescription.pdf)
 - [Assessment of coding competencies document](https://github.com/francois-gm/go-kabk-y1/blob/main/2026-2027-Y1B/2627_Y1-coding_competencies.pdf)
 - [Learning contract](https://github.com/francois-gm/go-kabk-y1/blob/main/2026-2027-Y1B/2627_Y1-coding_learningContract.pdf)
--
-**Learning contract**

-*A contract*

-By following this class, and this study program, you agree to its learning terms.
-This is, in a way, similar to the concept of the social contract.
-Sometimes your studies might seem challenging, but you trust your teachers to provide you with an environment that fosters your personal, creative and technical growth.
-The learning goals are in the *assessment of coding competencies* document (up).

-*Learning*

-Learning coding is not just about technical 'code', it is a **philosophy** and **methodology** in itself.
-It is about a *way* to look at the world, (logical) problems, and come up with solutions.
-Therefore, the skills I wish you to develop through this semester are, besides knowledge foundations, to learn how to **unpack a problem**, **talk about it**, and do the appropriate **research to overcome it**.

-Debugging, or solving coding problems, is a skill in itself.
-First how do you know your problem?
-You isolate it, you identify it.
-You describe the problem in plain english.
-You learn to use precise language, to use the right terminology to describe the issue.
-When you can describe it, then you search through various channels, online/offline, deep googling, etc. You come up with logical explainations of what the problem is, and what you can do to fix it.
-You try it, you try variations on it.
-You observe what happens.

-*Self-learning*

-One truth is that great coders keep on learning.
-The world of coding is in constant **evolution**, and you will **never do the same project twice**.
-Therefore, the aim is not to know 'how do I do this', but 'how do I proceed to find what I need to to do this'.
+## Learning contract

+**Preambule**

+Learning to code is not only about learning a technical language; it is about learning a way of thinking.
+By enrolling in this program, it is expected that you commit to learning the steps involved in understanding a problem, breaking it down, researching possible solutions, testing different approaches, and understanding why something works or does not work.
+Debugging is an important part of this process: before fixing a problem, you need to be able to identify and describe it clearly.
+Coding is constantly evolving, and you will never know everything or follow exactly the same process twice.
+The goal is therefore not necessarily and strictly to learn how to do something, or to produce a working result, but to learn how to find out how to do it and understand what you are doing.
+This process can be challenging, and that challenge is an essential part of learning.

-*Use of LLMs (AI)*
+**Use of LLMs (AI) policy**

-- AI tools can support this class learning process **when they are used as explanatory aids**.
-However, when AI is used to produce outcomes without understanding, it **undermines the learning goals** of the course.
-Therefore, AI may be used to explain concepts and errors, but may not be used to generate project structures or solutions you cannot explain.
-- It expected that students are **authors** of their code and projects.
-Authorship does not mean that 100% of the materials used for the work must be originally written character by character by the student.
-What it means is that there is a strong **sense of ownership** that can be **collectively agreed** through objective means.
-- Understanding in this course does not mean knowing every keyword or remembering exact syntax.
-It means being able to reason about how the project works at the level of mechanisms.
-You should be able to explain the structure of your project, the role of its main components, and the cause-and-effect relationships between interactions, data, and visual output.
+AI tools can support your learning when they help you understand concepts, errors, and possible approaches.
+Nonetheless, they should not obfuscate the learning process by generating project structures or solutions that you cannot explain or take ownership of.
+You are expected to be the author of your code and projects: this does not mean writing “every character” yourself, but being able to understand and take responsibility and authorship for what you produce.
+Understanding does not require memorising every keyword or piece of syntax; it means being able to explain how your project works, what its main components do, and how changes in code, data, or interaction produce the resulting output.

-Acceptable uses of AI:
+**Acceptable uses of AI:**

-- Asking for explanations of concepts (e.g. variables, functions, async behavior).
+–	Asking for explanations of concepts (e.g. variables, functions, async behavior).
-- Asking why an error occurs or why something does not behave as expected.
+–	Asking why an error occurs or why something does not behave as expected.
-- Requesting explanations of what existing code does, step by step.
+–	Requesting explanations of what existing code does, step by step.
+–	Asking editorial output, or auditing your code against other technical alternatives.

-Unnaceptable uses of AI:
+**Unacceptable uses of AI:**

-- Asking AI to design or generate independent features and copying-pasting them in your project
+–	Asking AI to design or generate independent features and copying-pasting them in your project.
+–	Asking AI to produce tutorials you intend to present in class.
-- Having AI to generate structures of your project.
+–	Having AI to generate structures of your project.
-- Using AI to write blocks of code that you cannot explain afterwards.
+–	Using AI to write blocks of code that you cannot explain afterwards.

-### Prompts suggestions
+*I declare to understand, agree and act in accordance with the guidelines previously mentioned.
+I understand that not doing so might negatively impact my assessment.*

+### Use of LLMs, additional ressources

 The [Socractic Tutor Instruction Prompt (to be copied-pasted or uploaded)](https://github.com/francois-gm/go-kabk-y1/blob/main/2025-2026-Y1A/tutor-instruction-prompt.md)